carlosconnected/brandee/README.md

 ### 4. The AI Call

-Once everything checks out, the app sends your conversation (up to the last 20 messages, capped at 16,000 characters) to a powerful AI model, along with a fixed set of instructions that define how it should behave.
+Once everything checks out, the app sends your conversation (up to the last 160 messages, capped at 80,000 characters) to a powerful AI model, along with a fixed set of instructions that define how it should behave.
+Older messages stay visible on screen and in your local history — only the request payload is trimmed, so the conversation never silently truncates from your point of view.

 **Why it matters:** Keeping a recent history lets the AI understand context — it knows what was said earlier in the conversation.
 The fixed instructions ensure the AI stays on-brand and on-topic, no matter what users ask.
+Trimming server-side requests (without trimming the visible chat) keeps responses fast and predictable as the conversation grows.

+### 5. Personality Cues

+Brandee can react visually to what she's saying.
+Her system prompt allows the model to optionally prefix a reply with `[CELEBRATE]` (good news, accomplishments) or `[CONFUSED]` (genuine misunderstanding, errors).
+The server strips the tag before the reply ever reaches the screen and forwards a `cue` field to the client, which plays a short arms-up or head-tilt reaction on the avatar.

+**Why it matters:** It turns the avatar from a static decoration into an emotional participant in the conversation.
+The model decides when to react — there's no keyword matching or sentiment-classifier hack — so the celebration or confusion lands at exactly the moments where a real person would react that way.

-### 5. Typing Simulation
+### 6. Typing Simulation

-Instead of the full reply appearing instantly, words appear one at a time at a natural reading pace (about 38ms per word).
+Instead of the full reply appearing instantly, words appear one at a time at a natural reading pace (about 50ms per word).

 **Why it matters:** It feels more like talking to a person than reading a database dump.
 This small detail dramatically improves how trustworthy and pleasant the experience feels.

+### 7. Voice Greeting

+The first time you sign in on any given day, Brandee waves and says "Hi {name}.
+How can I help you today?" out loud.
+A small `localStorage` latch makes sure this happens exactly once per day, even with React's Strict Mode running effects twice in development.

+**Why it matters:** A spoken greeting on first sign-in immediately establishes that this is a voice-capable agent — not just a text chat with a face.
+Limiting it to once a day keeps the experience charming instead of repetitive.

+### 8. Dictation

+A microphone button next to the input lets you speak a single message instead of typing it.
+Your words appear live in the input box as you talk; when you stop, the transcript stays in the input so you can review and edit before sending.
+The reply is read out loud, since the message was composed by voice.

+**Why it matters:** Dictation removes friction on mobile, where typing is slow, and gives anyone who finds the keyboard tiring an equally first-class way to interact.
+Letting you review the transcript before sending avoids the "voice assistant misheard me and ran with it" frustration.

+### 9. Hands-Free Voice Mode

+A headphones button toggles a continuous voice mode: the mic listens, auto-sends after a 2-second silence, the reply plays through TTS, and the mic re-arms once the reply finishes — all without you touching the screen.
+Toggling the button off (or hitting the conversation cap) gracefully exits.

+Because speech recognition strips punctuation, a small heuristic restores question marks when an utterance opens with a wh-word or fronted auxiliary verb — so "what's the capital of Italy" arrives as "what's the capital of Italy?" rather than a flat statement.

+**Why it matters:** It turns Brandee into a true two-way voice conversation, not just a chat with optional voice features.
+The punctuation heuristic is a small touch but matters a lot — questions lose their meaning when read back as statements, and even modern speech APIs still don't add punctuation reliably.

-### 6. Persistence
+### 10. Persistence

 Your conversation is saved in the browser so that if you refresh the page or accidentally close the tab, your chat history is still there.
+When the conversation does eventually approach its cap, a modal offers two options: trim the older half (preserving your recent context) or clear the entire chat for a fresh start.

 **Why it matters:** Nobody wants to lose a conversation they just had.
 This makes the experience feel reliable and polished — like a real product, not a prototype.
+Giving the user a clean choice when they hit the limit, instead of just blocking them, respects how invested they may be in the current thread.

 ## How Animation States Are Handled